Silenoz

-Silenoz (born Sven Atle Kopperud, 1 March 1977) is a Norwegian guitarist who is a founding member, along with Shagrath and Tjodalv, of the Norwegian symphonic black metal band Dimmu Borgir, of which he is the primary songwriter.
+Silenoz (born Sven Atle Kopperud, 1 March 1977) is a Norwegian guitarist who is a founding member, along with Shagrath and Tjodalv, of the symphonic black metal band Dimmu Borgir, of which he is the primary songwriter.
 He is also guitarist for the death metal supergroup Insidious Disease.

 Biography

 Silenoz has been Dimmu Borgir's guitarist since they started.
 He also composes and writes lyrics for most of the band's songs.
-He contributes vocals (on "Stormblåst", its re-record, and "Godless Savage Garden") and bass (on "Stormblåst MMV").
-He also sang lead vocals on their debut album "For All Tid".
+He contributed vocals (on Stormblåst, its re-recording, and Godless Savage Garden) and bass (on Stormblåst MMV).
+He also sang lead vocals on their debut album For All Tid.
 At first, he was known only as Erkekjetter Silenoz (Arch-Heretic Silenoz in Norwegian).

-Another band Silenoz, or "Ed Damnator" as he was called, played rhythm guitar and occasional bass in was the Norwegian thrash metal band, "Nocturnal Breed".
-Before becoming a musician Silenoz used to work in a kindergarten.
+Another band Silenoz, or "Ed Damnator" as he was called, played rhythm guitar and occasional bass in the Norwegian thrash metal band Nocturnal Breed.
+Before becoming a musician, Silenoz used to work in a kindergarten.

 Silenoz has written the majority of Dimmu Borgir's lyrics and also based the songs in the album In Sorte Diaboli on a narrative of his composition.

 Silenoz was featured as a voice actor in the Adult Swim cartoon Metalocalypse.
 This episode kicked off the second season of the popular show and debuted on Adult Swim Fix on Friday 21 September 2007.

 Silenoz originally played bass, but he 'felt limited by only four strings'.
-He has played guitar since 1991, saying that he was inspired to play the guitar by Judas Priest, Randy Rhoads and Eddie Van Halen - in his words 'Real guitar players'.
+He has played guitar since 1991, saying that he was inspired to play the guitar by Judas Priest, Randy Rhoads and Eddie Van Halen – in his words 'Real guitar players'.

 For many years as guitarist in Dimmu Borgir, Silenoz appeared with long hair.
 However, as of 2012 he has appeared with a shaven head whilst maintaining a beard and various piercings.